 Joints with weak connective tissue are more likely to dislocate.
 Exercises to strengthen the muscles and stabilize joints are the primary treatment for Ehlers-Danlos syndrome.
 Your physical therapist might also recommend specific braces to help prevent joint dislocations.

 Surgery may be recommended to repair joints damaged by repeated dislocations, or to repair ruptured areas in blood vessels and organs.
 However, the surgical wounds may not heal properly because the stitches may tear through the fragile tissues.

 Lifestyle and home remedies

 If you have Ehlers-Danlos syndrome, it's important to prevent injuries.
 Here are a few things you can do to safeguard yourself.

 - Choose sports wisely.
-Walking, swimming, tai chi, recreational biking, using an elliptical machine or a stationary bike are all good choices.
+Walking, swimming, tai chi, recreational biking, or using an elliptical machine or a stationary bike are all good choices.
 Avoid contact sports, weightlifting and other activities that increase your risk of injury.
 Minimize stress on your hips, knees and ankles.

 - Rest your jaw.
 To protect your jaw joint, avoid chewing gum, hard rolls and ice.
 Take breaks during dental work to close your mouth.

 - Wear supportive shoes.
 To help prevent ankle sprains, wear laced boots with good arch support.